 Once your kids are excited about saving energy, set out with a daily checklist for each person in the household.

 Try to have as much fun with the concept as possible.
-You may even turn it into a game with weekly or monthly prizes for the person who checks off the most items from the list.
+You may even turn it into a game with a weekly prize (winner gets to pick dinner or dessert) for the person who checks off the most items from the list.

 Think about ways your family might waste energy.
 Are the kids always leaving the lights on or the fridge door open?
-Add those items to a checklist.
+Add those items to your checklist.

 Assign an energy monitor.
 This person will be in charge of making sure everyone sticks to the checklist and does their best to conserve energy throughout the day.